The non-specific back pain myth; the hidden reason behind chronic back problems.

 The Annals of Internal Medicine in February 2017 showed a strong link between movement and back pain.
 The opioid crisis was partially created because medical physicians believed that medication for back pain was a satisfactory treatment for the condition.
 This idea was years in the making when the American Medical Association decided that pain control was a priority when treating patients for problems such as back pain.
 The profession of pain management developed out of this idea.

 Chronic back pain begins for most of us with an episode that may have self resolved.
-Medically, this has been referred to as non specific back pain since the pain went away on its own.
+Medically, this has been referred to as non-specific back pain since the pain went away on its own.
 The idea also suggests there is no identifiable cause for the pain.
 The term non-specific back pain has been published in numerous journal articles and has rarely been questioned.
 Non-specific back pain often develops into chronic back problems as we age.
 Perhaps this dogmatic belief is a result of most medical providers having only three credit hours of training in the musculoskeletal system.
-The other part of the belief has to do with the symptom based approach to care and evaluation of many chronic conditions that often results in a drug, tests or an invasive approach to care such as surgery or an injection.
+The other part of the belief has to do with the symptom-based approach to care and evaluation of many chronic conditions that often result in a drug, tests or an invasive approach to care such as surgery or an injection.

 The chiropractic profession has grown since they look at motion and mobility and understand the importance of a holistic approach to evaluation and that treatment.
 Many patients in the medical model for pain related conditions do not improve or worse, become dependent on medication because of the ineffectiveness of the approach to care.
 Chiropractors understand that to resolve back, neck, shoulder knee and most joint pain, treatment must include the restoration of movement in joints of the spine, extremities and fascial systems.